syncbunny/rorriM/README.md

-rorrM
+rorriM
 ====

-This is chrome extention that invert horizontally.
+This is a chrome extention that invert horizontally.